Coooder-Crypto/x402-gitbook/guides/mcp-server-with-x402.md

 * Node.js (v20 or higher)
 * An x402-compatible server to connect to (for this demo, we'll use the [sample express server with weather data](https://github.com/coinbase/x402/tree/main/examples/typescript/servers/express) from the x402 repo, or any external x402 API)
-* An Ethereum wallet with USDC (on Base Sepolia or Base Mainnet)
+* An Ethereum wallet with USDC (on Base Sepolia or Base Mainnet), or a Solana wallet with USDC (on Solana Testnet or Solana Mainnet)
 * [Claude Desktop with MCP support](https://claude.ai/download)

 ***